 The 2018 Farm Bill was signed!
 After more than two years of working alongside our land trust partners to advocate for changes to this important piece of legislation, we are excited to celebrate this big win for working lands conservation.
 Significant changes to the bill include: increasing funding for the Agricultural Conservation Easement Program to $450 million/year, removing the Agriculture Land Easement plan requirement, allowing landowner donations and expenses to satisfy match requirements, and granting the secretary waiver authority from the Adjusted Gross Income limitation.

 More than 150 new and existing donors rallied to help conserve Rock Front Ranch – our first project funded entirely by contributions from the community.
 This tremendous generosity brought us to 90% of our total fundraising goal!
 Preliminary work for the conservation easement began in this fall.
-We anticipate closing, and celebrating success, by mid-2019.
-View the photo gallery here.
+We anticipate closing, and celebrating success in 2020!

 Ranchers are helping conserve migratory bird habitat along the Pacific Flyway through a strategic partnership with Inter-Mountain West Joint Venture.
 The partnership supports ranchers who maintain irrigated and wet meadow habitat— conducive to natural bird migration—as an agricultural practice.
 This important path starts in California’s Central Valley and stretches to Canada and Alaska.